LifeLock vs. Experian: Compared & Reviewed

 That’s not to say Experian IdentityWorks is bad.
 Their interface is also modern and simple to use.

-My only issue with Experian IdentityWorks is that its entire dashboard is devoted to credit monitoring, which seems to be IdentityWorks’ main focus.
+My only issue with Experian is that its entire dashboard is devoted to credit monitoring, which seems to be their main focus.

 The entire service seems to put credit monitoring first, which makes sense, given it’s an Experian product.
 However, I want a full identity protection service first and foremost.
 The credit tools should be part of it, but they needn’t be primary.